About

 One of the most important things we do at the Federal Reserve is track labor market conditions.
 It helps us achieve our dual mandate of price stability and maximum employment.

 The U.S. economy is strongest when everyone can participate.
-That’s why the Philadelphia Fed examines disparities in the labor market and informs solutions that promote economic mobility for workers without a four-year degree, women, people of color, and other groups who historically haven’t been able to fully participate.
+That’s why the Philadelphia Fed examines disparities in the labor market and informs solutions that promote economic mobility and opportunity.

 Latest Publications